-On the other hand, taking dual enrollment courses casts you in a favorable light, because you've shown motivation and initiative in demonstrating how committed you are to getting a college education.
+On the other hand, taking college courses while in high school casts you in a favorable light, because you've shown motivation and initiative in demonstrating how committed you are to getting a college education.

 Kristen Moon of Moon Prep LLC said " As an independent college counselor, I always get the questions: "Will this help me with the admissions process?
 The answer is yes.
 Dual enrollment programs show initiative on the part of the student.
 It also shows a love of learning and an eagerness to challenge yourself.
 With the college admissions process more competitive than ever, students need an edge and dual enrollment can provide one."

 You can see there are many advantages and benefits to researching on, planning for and completing dual enrollment courses.
 Here's how you do it:

 - Talk to your school officials and find out everything you need to do in order to qualify for taking dual enrollment classes

 - Research the colleges and universities you're considering applying to -- get in-depth information from the admissions offices on whether or not credits fully transfer and if you are impacting your eligibility requirements by taking dual enrollment classes